-Sandwich Ship Money being collected in the Guildhall Courtroom
+Sandwich Ship Money being collected in the Guildhall Courtroom (July each year)

 Town Hall Fordwich

 The Domesday Book records the obligation of the Cinque Ports to supply ships and men to the King once a year.

 There were other towns associated with the Cinque Ports who helped supply the ports with ships and crews, these were known as "Limbs".
-There used to be about 30 Limbs in Kent and one, Brightlingsea, in Essex, each limb was associated with a Head Port and came under it's jurisdiction.
+There used to be about 30 Limbs in Kent and one, Brightlingsea, in Essex, each limb was associated with a Head Port and came under its jurisdiction.

 Each Year a ceremony is held for receiving the allegiance of the three places still remaining as the Sandwich Limbs, Brightlingsea, Fordwich and Sarre.